 (3) The design rules provided in the Eurocodes assume that:

-execution will be carried out by personnel having appropriate skill and experience;
+— execution will be carried out by personnel having appropriate skill and experience;

-adequate control and supervision will be provided during design and execution of the works, whether in factories, plants, or on site;
+— adequate control and supervision will be provided during design and execution of the works, whether in factories, plants, or on site;

-construction materials and products will be used as specified in the Eurocodes, in the relevant product and execution standards, and project specifications;
+— construction materials and products will be used as specified in the Eurocodes, in the relevant product and execution standards, and project specifications;

-the structure will be adequately maintained;
+— the structure will be adequately maintained;

-the structure will be used in accordance with the design assumptions.
+— the structure will be used in accordance with the design assumptions.

 NOTE Guidance on management measures to satisfy the assumptions for design and execution is given in Annex B.